 Figure 1: 4-plex analysis of NFκB family members.

 Figure 2: Singleplex NFκB p50 analysis and quantitation using a Recombinant NFκB p50 protein.

 Contents & Storage

-The Transcription Factor Multiplex Kits contain the necessary buffers and reagents to perform the assay, but they do not include any antibody-conjugated beads.
+The Transcription Factor Multiplex Kit contains the necessary buffers and reagents to perform the assay, but it does not include any antibody-conjugated beads.
 Beads must be purchased separately.

 - 1 M DTT; Store at -20°C

 - Lysis Buffer AM2; Store at 4°C